internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

     Normally, individuals must satisfy only one of the above requirements.
-However, where satisfying paragraph 4.1.1 results in an individual being able to Represent multiple Members at the same time, the individual must additionally satisfy either paragraph 4.1.2 or 4.1.3 before their first Representation for that Member, after which time this additional requirement is not necessary.
+However, where satisfying paragraph 4.1.1 results in an individual being able to Represent multiple Members at the same time, the individual must additionally satisfy:
+    -   their Place of Birth is in the territory for which the Member is recognized by the Federation (e.g. Ireland); or
+    -   4.1.2; or
+    -   4.1.3

+    before their first Representation for that Member, after which time this additional requirement is not necessary.
 2. In addition to the above requirement at paragraph 4.1, to be eligible to Represent a Member in a Federation Event an individual must not have Represented another Member in a Federation Event during the previous three (3) International Seasons (which includes the periods of time between